-Public Advocate Bill de Blasio has just released a report that delineates how the Bloomberg administration, beginning in 2010, ramped up an enforcement campaign through the Department of Consumer Affairs and the Department of Health against businesses in the outer boroughs.
-The chief purpose, according to de Blasio, was to help the city manage with budgetary shortfalls.
+The Public Advocate has just released a report that delineates how the Bloomberg administration, beginning in 2010, ramped up an enforcement campaign through the Department of Consumer Affairs and the Department of Health against businesses in the outer boroughs.
+The chief purpose, according to the Public Advocate, was to help the city manage with budgetary shortfalls.
 This is a perfect example of how misguided efforts to increase one revenue stream often amount to little more than a zero-sum game.
 These businesses, faced the higher fines, will undoubtedly slow hiring and thereby reduce payroll tax revenue.
 Those who would otherwise be working will require more public assistance dollars.

 The city initially refused to comply with de Blasio’s information request, but he successfully sued.
 Some key findings from the report:

 As I make clear in my positions, businesses should receive a warning, not a fine, for all first offenses that do not include clear and present danger to public well-being.
 Squeezing the hard working men and women who take risks the rest of us don’t to provide opportunities for others is no way to run a city.
 I will let the business owners themselves have the final word:

 Larry Penner of the Queens Courier hit squarely the issue of excessive City Council compensation.

 City Council is formally a part-time job.
 It comes with a salary of $112,500, raised from $90,000 in 2006.
 This also comes with a generous health and pension plan.
 It includes a private parking garage at City Hall.
 Many members serve on certain subcommittees, which come with annual bonuses (“lulus”) of anywhere up to an additional $28,000.
 According to Penner, even the base salary – for a part time job – is more than twice what the average New Yorker makes for full-time work.